-he Audit and Risk Committee responsibilities in relation to risk management are to: oversee the establishment, and maintenance by management, of processes to effective system to identify and manage material business risks; monitor the Group's Risk Register to confirm that key risks have been identified mitigate risks so far as reasonably practicable; receive reports from management on new and emerging sources of risk and the risks; receive reports from management and the external auditor on any material incide Group's risk controls and the lessons learned; review, at least annually, the Group's risk management framework to confirm th oversee the establishment, and maintenance by management, of processes to ensure that there is an adequate and monitor the Group's Risk Register to confirm that key risks have been identified and adequate controls are in place to receive reports from management on new and emerging sources of risk and the proposed risk controls to mitigate those receive reports from management and the external auditor on any material incident involving fraud or a breakdown of the

-- review, at least annually, the Group's risk management framework to confirm that it continues to be sound and that the Group is operating with due regard to the risk appetite set by the Board; - monitor the need for, and if considered necessary, require, an internal or external audit of critical areas of risk; (f) - oversee the establishment of procedures for the receipt, handling and investigation of whistleblower disclosures; (g) - oversee the establishment of, and monitor, assurance mechanisms for monitoring: (h) - the Group's culture and compliance with the Group's Values; and

-· compliance with the Group's corporate governance policies and procedures, contractual obligations and the laws applicable to the Group and its operations;
+The Audit and Risk Committee responsibilities in relation to risk management are to:

+- oversee the establishment, and maintenance by management, of processes to ensure that there is an adequate and a. effective system to identify and manage material business risks; - monitor the Group's Risk Register to confirm that key risks have been identified and adequate controls are in place b. to mitigate risks so far as reasonably practicable; - receive reports from management on new and emerging sources of risk and the proposed risk controls to mitigate c. those risks; - receive reports from management and the external auditor on any material incident involving fraud or a breakdown of d. the Group's risk controls and the lessons learned; - review, at least annually, the Group's risk management framework to confirm that it continues to be sound and that e. the Group is operating with due regard to the risk appetite set by the Board; - monitor the need for, and if considered necessary, require, an internal or external audit of critical areas of risk; f. - oversee the establishment of procedures for the receipt, handling and investigation of whistleblower disclosures; g. h. oversee the establishment of, and monitor, assurance mechanisms for monitoring: - the Group's culture and compliance with the Group's Values; and compliance with the Group's corporate governance policies and procedures, contractual obligations and the laws applicable to the Group and its operations; oversee the Group's annual insurance program, having regard to the Group's business and the insurable risks within its business; assess the adequacy of controls, including disaster recovery and business continuity plans, for preserving and reestablishing financial and operational information in the event of a disaster; and review and make recommendations to the Board in relation to public disclosures made by the Group regarding material business risks.
+The Board considers the Group's risk management framework to be appropriate for the size and level of operations of the Group.

-- (i) oversee the Group's annual insurance program, having regard to the Group's business and the insurable risks within its business: - assess the adequacy of controls, including disaster recovery and business continuity plans, for preserving and re-(i) establishing financial and operational information in the event of a disaster; and
+- oversee the Group's annual insurance program, having regard to the Group's business and the insurable risks within